pinojs/pino/README.md

 From v2.x.x the log level of a child is mutable (whereas in v1.x.x it was immutable), and can be set independently of the parent.
-You can pass `level` as a property inside the `bindings`, and that will be set.
+If a `level` property is present in the object passed to `child` it will override the child logger level.

 For example